ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 This launch file starts `joy_cnn_drive`, `joy_xy_republisher` and `teleop_twist_joy` nodes, so the CNN can drive with the same config we used for manual driving.

-Click `RUN` and the robot should start - controlled by CNN.
+Click `RUN` and the robot should start - controlled by the CNN.